About Hemp Nutrition and Facts:

-At Health Horizons we’re focused on the seed, which we use to make delicious Hemp foods recipes.
-We have a variety of Hemp products to help you add this amazing super food to your diet which will give you all the balanced nutrients our body needs but cannot produce.
+At Health Horizons we’re focused on the seed, which we use to make delicious Hemp seed recipes.
+We have a variety of Hemp products to help you add this amazing superfood to your diet which will give you all the balanced nutrients our body needs but cannot produce.

 We have seen how Hemp foods are rich in protein & have all 10 essential amino acids.
 Hemp foods don’t just stop there as they also contain magnesium, fiber, iron, zinc, & phosphorous.

 Hemp is also comparatively high in tyrosine, alanine & aspartic acid.
-Additionally, Hemp protein has a good absorption profile & studies show that bio-active antioxidant peptides are produced from Hemp protein.
-In brief, Hemp seed (Nubs) meal has been reported to have a range of digestibility rating scores from 50-86%.
+Additionally, Hemp protein powder has a good absorption profile & studies show that bio-active antioxidant peptides are produced from Hemp protein.
+In brief, the Hemp seeds (Nubs) meal has been reported to have a range of digestibility rating scores from 50-86%.